2.3.1 What is a child support period?

 Child support periods & assessments

 Each child support assessment applies to a separate child support period.
-This does not mean that the rate of child support will stay the same for the whole period as the assessment may be amended to replace default incomes or to take account of various changes such as relevant dependent children, changes in levels of care, or estimates of income.
+This does not mean that the rate of child support will stay the same for the whole period as the assessment may be amended to replace default incomes or to take account of various changes such as changes in the care of children, or the application of an income estimate.
 These amendments may apply to the whole child support period or just part of the child support period, depending upon the nature of the change, when it occurred, and when the Registrar was advised of the change.

 How long is a child support period?

 A child support period is a flexible period of time, which cannot exceed 15 months.
 The length of the child support period for any assessment will vary according to the individual circumstances of the child support case.
 These circumstances will determine when the child support period starts and ends (section 7A).

 The Act also requires the Registrar to make new child support assessments in various circumstances: